Frequently Asked Questions

 When you meet all eligibility requirements to become a program graduate you may also have the opportunity to be awarded college credits by Broward College and other Florida colleges/community colleges toward an A.S. or A.A.S.
 Degree.
 For specific information, contact the program counselor.

-Your next step is to attend an orientation session and take the Tests of Adult Basic Education (TABE) test unless your meet exemption criteria (see a counselor for exemption details).
+Your next step is to attend an orientation session and take the Tests of Adult Basic Education (TABE) tests unless you meet exemption criteria (see a counselor for exemption details).
 After the testing, you will arrange to see your counselor/advisor to begin your journey on your career path.
 We look forward to being part of your success!